 To promote children's education and community interaction

-The Hofu Plant has welcomed approximately 499,000 visitors since 1982 when the first plant of the Nishinoura District opened.
-The plant tour is conducted twice a day.
+The Hofu Plant has welcomed approximately 508,000 visitors since 1982 when the first plant in the Nishinoura District opened.
 Visitors come mainly from various organizations as well as local elementary and junior high schools, whose students observe the plant as part of their social studies classes.

 To foster the next generation, who will uphold the future, through hands-on manufacturing experience